-- Move the cursor to the desired word. - Select the search function: Press the FIND soft key - Press the FIND CURRENT WORD soft key - ▶ To find a word: press the SEARCH soft key - Exit the search function: Press the END soft key
+- Move the cursor to the desired word.

+- ► To select the search function, press the FIND soft key.

+- Press the FIND CURRENT WORD soft key.

+- ► To find a word: press the FIND soft key.

+- Exit the search function: Press the END soft key